Transport Reversible Jump Proposals: NUMERICAL EXPERIMENTS

-\paragraph{Model Probability (Running Estimates)} One way to benchmark the performance of an RJMCMC chain is to visualise the running estimates of the marginal probability of a given $k$ as the RJMCMC chain progresses.
+\paragraph{Model Probability (Running Estimates).} One way to benchmark the performance of an RJMCMC chain is to visualize the running estimates of the marginal posterior probability of a given model $k$ as the RJMCMC chain progresses.
 On average, a chain that mixes more rapidly is expected to produce more accurate results with fewer iterations.

-\paragraph{Modified Bartolucci Estimator} To assess the effect of different transdimensional proposals alone (as opposed to in combination with within-model moves), we employ the Bayes factor bridge-sampling estimator of \citet[Eq.16]{bartolucci_efficient_2006}.
-The estimator relies on constructing a Rao-Blackwellized bridge sampling estimator on a special collection of augmented targets.
-An advantage of the approach is that it can be computed from stored values from the RJMCMC run.
+\paragraph{Bartolucci Bridge Estimator.} To assess the effect of different transdimensional proposals alone (as opposed to in combination with within-model moves), we employ the Bayes factor bridge-sampling estimator of \citet[Eq.16]{bartolucci_efficient_2006}.
+The estimator relies on constructing a Rao-Blackwellized bridge sampling approach.
+An advantage of the approach as originally introduced is that the estimators can be computed from stored values obtained from a standard RJMCMC run.
 Specifically, the Bayes factor $B_{k,k'}$ (ratio of marginal likelihoods) is estimated via where $N_{k'}$ and $N_k$ are the number of proposed moves from model $k'$ to $k$, and from $k$ to $k'$, respectively in the run of the chain.
 The $\alpha$ and $\alpha'$ terms are simply the acceptance probabilities corresponding to those proposals, respectively.
-Rather than use the output of an RJMCMC run, a straightforward alternative when one has samples from the individual conditionals $\pi_k$ and $\pi_{k'}$ (not necessarily obtained via RJMCMC) is the following.
-First, for each sample from model $k$ and $k'$, make one proposal of RJMCMC (inclusive of the random choice of model to jump to).
-Then, compute the estimator \eqref{eq:Bartolucci} using the acceptance probabilities corresponding to those proposals which propose a change in model.
+Rather than use the output of an RJMCMC run, a straightforward alternative when one has samples from the individual conditionals $\pi_k$ (not necessarily obtained via RJMCMC) is the following.
+First, for each sample from each target, make one proposal of RJMCMC (inclusive of the random choice of model to jump to).
+Then, treat each of these as if they were a proposal obtained from a standard RJMCMC chain, used together to compute estimators of the form \eqref{eq:Bartolucci}.
 In the special case when prior model probabilities are uniform, it is straightforward to convert estimators of Bayes factors to estimators of model probabilities \citep{bartolucci_efficient_2006} via